 Contact A Connecticut Truck Accident Lawyer Today

 Truck accidents may not be as common as a car accident, but commercial truck drivers are still in danger when they’re on the road no matter how big their truck is.
 If you or a loved one has been injured in a truck accident, the victim may be entitled to compensation.

 The committed Jonathan Perkins Injury Lawyers can help you get the legal counsel you seek.
 With more than 140 years of combined legal expertise, we are ready to help you get the justice you deserve.

-You may also contact us online by filing out the ‘FREE CASE REVIEW’ form at the top right hand corner of the page.
+You may also contact us online by filling out the ‘Free Case Evaluaiton’ form at the top right-hand corner of the page.